-Investigators and grants and contracts administrators should remain in close communication throughout the post-submission process.
+Investigators and grant managers should remain in close communication throughout the post-submission process.
 Contact your respective pre-award office (ORA or ORS) for any post-submission changes.

 The sponsor review process